jonathanvanschenck/python-remote-object/README.md

 ```

 Note here that attributes are treated like methods without arguments, and
-attempting to call method which does not exist will raise a `python_remote_object.errors.CallMethodError`,
+attempting to call method which does not exist will raise a `remote_object.errors.CallMethodError`,
 which is raised from the server-side error (`AttributeError`).

 See `examples` for additional info.